vakshit/rduino4/readme.md

 pub struct Watchdog {
     stctrlh: u16,
     stctrll: u16,
-    // Complete the rest of the registers here.
+    // Complete the rest of the registers here using section 23.7 of the manual.
 }
 ```